 Identity and Access Management (IAM) manages access to cloud resources.
 It works on the basis of accounts and roles.
 Accounts identify a user or request (authentication), and the roles granted to an account dictate the level of access (authorization).
 Most Google Cloud services provide their own set of roles to help you fine-tune permissions.
 As part of the planning process for your migration, you should learn about how IAM interacts with Cloud Storage and with Dataproc.
 Learn about the permissions models of each additional Google Cloud service as you add it to your system, and consider how to define roles that work across the services that you use.

 Your Google Cloud jobs send their logs to Cloud Logging, where the logs are easily accessible.
 You can get your logs in these ways:

-- With a browser-based graphical interface using Logs Viewer in Google Cloud Console.
+- With a browser-based graphical interface using Logs Explorer in Google Cloud console.

-- From a local terminal window using the gcloud command-line tool.
+- From a local terminal window using the Google Cloud CLI.

 - From scripts or applications using the Cloud Client Libraries for the Cloud Logging API.

 - By calling the Cloud Logging REST API.

 You can use Compute Engine to access an edge node in a Dataproc Hadoop cluster.
 As with most Google Cloud products, you have multiple options for management: through the web-based console, from the command line, and through web APIs.